mlsamuelson/isearchSkill/README.txt

 - X Backwards compatibility between display and non-display devices.
 - Explore CORS image options going forward for cards delivered via the App.
 We've shut those off, but they do display on the Show.
+- Touch activate phone numbers on the Show to initiate a call.
+(If API allows.)

 NOTES
 - Dialog Delegation support notes: https://github.com/johnwheeler/flask-ask/pull/165